Strake (aeronautics): Anti-spin strakes

+Shortly after the WWII introduction of the D variant of the North American P-51 Mustang fighter, with its bubble canopy for improved pilot visibility, a dorsal fillet or strake was added to the front of the vertical stabilizer fin in order to strengthen the tail empennage and to improve lateral stability in the yaw axis.

 Munitions

 Certain air-deployed munitions, particularly "dumb" or unguided 500 lb bombs, are often retrofitted with bolt-on strake sets.
 Designed as an open collar with strakes fitted to the outside face, these strake sets are used to alter and normalize the aerodynamics of the weapon, yielding greater accuracy.
 As most such munitions were manufactured with only tail-mounted stabilizer fins, the addition of longitudinal strakes proves a much cleaner flow of air around the weapon during its glide, reducing the tendency to yaw and improving terminal accuracy.

 Strakes are also often found on "smart" or guided munitions as an aid to the guidance system.
 By stabilizing the slipstream of air traveling over the weapon, the actions of control surfaces are much more predictable and precise, again improving the accuracy of the weapon.